brooklynrail/brooklynrail-platform/content/people/nguyen-trinh-thi.md

 ---
-name: Nguyen Trinh Thi
+name: Nguyễn Trinh Thi
-first_name: Nguyen
+first_name: Nguyễn
 last_name: Trinh Thi
-short_bio: Based in Hanoi, **Nguyen Trinh Thi** is an independent filmmaker and video/media artist.
-Her diverse practice investigates the role of memory in the necessary unveiling of hidden, displaced or misinterpreted histories; and examined the position of artists in the Vietnamese society.
-Nguyen studied journalism, photography, international relations and ethnographic film in the United States.
-Her films and video art works have been shown at festivals and art exhibitions including Jeu de Paume, Paris; Asian Art Biennial 2015, Taiwan; and Kuandu Biennale, Taipei, among many others.
-Nguyen is founder and director of Hanoi DOCLAB, an independent center for documentary film and the moving image art in Hanoi since 2009.
+short_bio: "Based in Hanoi, **Nguyễn Trinh Thi** is a filmmaker and artist.
+  Traversing boundaries between film, documentary, video art, installation, and performance, her practice currently explores the potential of sound and listening, and the multiple relations between the image, sound, and space with ongoing interests in history, memory, ecology, representation, and the unknown.
+Recent exhibitions include installations at documenta 15, the Minneapolis Institute of Art, the 9th Asia Pacific Triennial of Contemporary Art, the 21st Biennale of Sydney, and the 13th Lyon Contemporary Art Biennale.
+  In 2009, Nguyễn founded Hanoi DOCLAB, an independent center for documentary film and moving image in Hanoi. "
 portraits:
   - media: 2022/06/nguyen-trinh-thi
 website: https://nguyentrinhthi.wordpress.com/